moibra/Wine-Analysis/README.md

 ## Structure of dataset

-Initially we start just looking at data to understand their features better.
+Initially we start by looking at the data summary to understand the features better.

 ```
        Al             Mal             Ash             Alc              Mg